aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 For any managed cluster in the `Ready` state without a "ztp-done" label applied, the `ManagedClusterForCGU` controller automatically creates a `ClusterGroupUpgrade` CR in the `ztp-install` namespace with its associated RHACM policies that are created during the ZTP process.
 TALM then remediates the set of configuration policies that are listed in the auto-created `ClusterGroupUpgrade` CR to push the configuration CRs to the managed cluster.

 !!! note
-    If the managed cluster has no bound policies when the cluster becomes Ready, no ClusterGroupUpgrade CR is created.

     If the managed cluster has no bound policies when the cluster becomes `Ready`, no `ClusterGroupUpgrade` CR is created.

 **Example of an auto-created `ClusterGroupUpgrade` CR for ZTP**